feeekkk/UsefulMarionetteViewBehaviors/README.md

 # UsefulMarionetteViewBehaviors
 A collection of a few marionette view behaviors that I find myself using often.
-Enjoy and feel free to contribute.
+They are quite opinionated for my workflow, however feel free to to contribute and make them more abstracted!

 ##Installation
 `bower install useful-marionette-view-behaviors --save`